Microsoft/azure-docs.pt-pt/articles/stream-analytics/stream-analytics-quick-create-portal.md

 ## <a name="create-a-stream-analytics-job"></a>Criar uma tarefa do Stream Analytics

-1. Inicie sessão no portal do Azure.
+1. Inicie sessão no Portal do Azure.

 2. Selecione **Criar um recurso** no canto superior esquerdo do portal do Azure.